typebrigade/typebrigade.com/blog/why-we-adopted-a-code-of-conduct.md

 ## Why adopt one now?

-The current class of Vancovuer meetups are rapidly growing in size, which brings new opportunities to help communicate what we’d like to see happening in our wider community, beyond the subject of the meetup itself.
+The current class of Vancouver meetups are rapidly growing in size, which brings new opportunities to help communicate what we’d like to see happening in our wider community, beyond the subject of the meetup itself.

 <figure class="figure--breakout">
 ![Celeste Martin at Type Brigade №20](../images/blog-celeste-at-type-brigade.jpg)
 <figcaption>Celeste Martin at Type Brigade №20.
 [Photo CC BY 2.0 Stephen Bau.](https://www.flickr.com/photos/bauhouse/14527580863/in/set-72157645407658123)</figcaption>
 </figure>

-This is especially true as many meetups see as many first-timers as regulars.
-Student attendees—including me—and recent grads are increasingly common, from [Kwantlen](http://www.kpu.ca/), [Langara](http://www.langara.bc.ca/), [Emily Carr](http://ecuad.ca/), [CodeCore](http://codecore.ca/), [Lighthouse Labs](http://www.lighthouselabs.ca/), [SFU](http://www.sfu.ca/), [UBC](http://www.ubc.ca/), [Capilano](http://www.capilanou.ca/), [BCIT](http://www.bcit.ca), and more.

-Attendees without formal training are equally qualified and welcome at our events, and creating a welcoming environment for them is important, too.

-Meetups larger and smaller than Type Brigade have the opportunity to share their values through a Code of Conduct, and help define the community we wish it was now.

-### Meetups we look up to

 My co-workers and friends through [Chloi](http://chloi.io) run Type Brigade’s sibling meetups, where __[Node Brigade](http://meetup.com/node-brigade-vancouver)__ has 400 members, and __[CSS Brigade](http://cssbrigade.com)__ surpassed 500 in one year.